 - Select the most recent restore created, and click Next to continue.

 - Click Finish.

-System Restore restores your PC system to an exact state your computer was in on the specific date it was restored from.
+System Restore restores your PC system to the exact state of your computer on the date it was backed up.

 If you don’t mind installing applications afterward, this process can fix the Windows 11 issue.